-- endowed with youth, strength, vigor, strength, prestige, effort, and courage
+- Endowed with youth, strength, vigor, strength, prestige, effort, and courage

 - He is equipped with diverse and delightful facilities earned from great wealth, in which all prosper according to desires.

 Dukha means unhappiness or grief.
 Here dukhayu means experiencing an unpleasant life.
-A person is said to have an unhappy life or dukhayu if he has following mentioned qualities.
+A person is said to have an unhappy life or dukhayu if he has the following mentioned qualities.
 Those qualities are-

 - Suffering from physical and mental disease.

-- getting old and weak.
+- Getting old and weak.

 - Being fearful and timid.